inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-5.md

 ## Impact of Particle Radius on Simulation Volume and Data Output

-The table below shows how the different particle radius values we've chosen affect the total number of particles and the amount of data generated.
-As we decrease the particle radius, we need more particles for the simulation, increasing the data volume.
-Specifically, halving the particle radius results in an eightfold increase in the number of particles and the data produced, due to the volume scaling with the cube of the particle radius ($$r_{particle}{^3}$$).
+The table below shows how different particle radius values affect the total number of particles and the amount of data generated.
+As we decrease the particle radius, we need more particles to fill in the volumes in the simulation, increasing the amount of data we generate.
+Specifically, halving the particle radius results in an eightfold increase in the number of particles, as expected.

 <span class="mt-0 block sm:text-left text-base"><strong>Table 1.</strong> Number
 of particles and total size of simulation output for each particle radius.</span>